 As someone who has a love-hate relationship with running, I'm not necessarily keen on doing it every day.
 Drink coffee, read a book, meditate?
 Sure.
 But put on my sneakers and hit the pavement every single day of the week?
 Less enthused.
 If you're like me, you'll be pleased to know that you don't have to run every day to reap the benefits.

 But if you were so inclined to run every day, should you?
 In other words, is it bad to run every day?
 Short answer: probably.
-The experts I spoke to agreed that, in general, it can actually do more harm than good.
-"Running every day is not ideal, as it can cause significant wear and tear on the body over time," Jacquelyn Baston, a certified personal trainer and an avid runner, says.
+Experts agreed that, in general, it can actually do more harm than good.
+"Running every day is not ideal, as it can cause significant wear and tear on the body over time," Jacquelyn Baston, a certified personal trainer, and an avid runner says.
 "Your body needs time to recover from the repetitive movements that come with running," she adds.

 Plan Your Rest Days

-"We've found performance drastically declines after three days of training, so three on, one off is a common structure for work/rest days," Daoud says.
+"We've found performance drastically declines after three days of training, so three on, one-off is a common structure for work/rest days," Daoud says.
 "Two rest days a week (usually Thursday and Sunday) has shown to be the best balance of rest and training while fitting nicely into the seven-day week."
-He recommends starting slow—like three days a week—and gradually add more training days.
+He recommends starting slowly—like three days a week—and gradually adding more training days.
 "And always listen to your body.
 Recovery days are just as important as training days.
 This is when our muscles repair themselves and get stronger," he adds.

-"Running puts a tremendous strain on all of your lower-extremity joints, depending on what surface you are running on and for how long as well as what shoes you are wearing," Vivian Eisenstadt, physical therapist and owner of Vivie Therapy, says.
-"If you never allow your body to rest, you create excessive tightness leading to degeneration of the joints, and that leads to a whole barrel of monkeys of problems such as inflammation, and running the wrong way to avoid the pain leading to even more problems."
+Don't be afraid to stretch on rest days, especially the areas that feel tight or fatigued.
+If you're not the most flexible person in the bunch, dedicated stretching sessions can help the body recover and prevent injury along the way.
+Vivian Eisenstadt, a physical therapist and owner of Vivie Therapy, says that the surfaces you run on, the length of your run, and your running shoes can affect your joints—which is why rest is a must.
+"If you never allow your body to rest, you create excessive tightness leading to a degeneration of the joints.
+That leads to a whole barrel of monkeys of problems such as inflammation, and running the wrong way to avoid the pain leading to even more problems."

 Progressively Challenge Yourself